 Lamentablemente, todavía no hice una versión de esta página en español, perdón!

-I took over as lead developer for Chefs Feed in the middle of a complete platform rewrite, we pulled through!
+The bigger projects I helped build in my early years where Marqeta, a technology company focusing on payment processing that went on to power the Facebook Card, moving on to work at CloudApp helping millions of users share their files with the best possible experience, and later still I took over as lead developer for Chefs Feed in the middle of a complete platform rewrite, we pulled through!
 Their amazing-looking site is still very much humming along, better than ever.

 I love open source, few things give me greater pleasure than publishing something and have other people use it and contribute to it, the shared experience of building something in a community just because it’s cool and have that be useful to people.

 Nothing beats reading code though, that’s where all the talk stops and yields to reality: I’m particularly fond of my gpm (shellscript, Go-related), disc (Ruby), disco (Go), and philote (Go) projects but you can see more of my code in my github page, or read about some of my projects in my blog’s Open Source section.

 A couple of years back one of my places of employment offered to cover the plane ticket expenses whenever we got accepted to speak at any given conference, I jumped at the opportunity and started sending out as many proposals as I could, it became kind of addictive for a while.

 Presenting a talk (particularly a technical one) can be every bit as rewarding as publishing open source code, with a very different interpersonal experience typical to conferences, and mixed with an almost unhealthy amount of adrenaline from taking the stage.

 I recommend giving it a try: preparing and executing talks has made me learn as much about technical stuff as about myself, as well as given me some of my best ever memories.
 If you’re curious head over to my talks page for some videos and slides.